-The General Meeting has adopted a resolution pursuant to which the Management Board was designated as the corporate body authorized to, subject to approval of the Supervisory Board, resolve to issue Ordinary Shares, to grant rights to subscribe for Ordinary Shares and to restrict and/or exclude statutory pre-emptive rights of Shareholders in relation to the issuances of Ordinary Shares or the granting of rights to subscribe for such Ordinary Shares for a period of three years from the Listing Date.
-In addition, on 27 June 2017 the General Meeting has adopted an additional resolution pursuant to which the Management Board was designated as the corporate body authorized to, subject to approval of the Supervisory Board, at any time during a period of 5 years as from the date of the General Meeting and therefore up to and including 26 June 2022 resolve to issue Ordinary Shares up to a maximum of 100% of the issued share capital of the Company, to be calculated against the amount of issued share capital as it will be at the date of the General Meeting.
-The delegation is intended to allow the board of directors to issue new ordinary shares for general purposes, which includes, without limitation, mergers, demergers, acquisitions and other strategic transactions and alliances and to limit or exclude pre-emptive rights in connection therewith.
+On 20 June 2018, and thus effective on balance sheet date, the General Meeting has adopted a resolution pursuant to which the Management Board was designated as the corporate body authorized to, subject to approval of the Supervisory Board, to issue ordinary shares in the capital of the Company and grant rights to subscribe for ordinary shares in the capital of the Company, with the prior approval of the Supervisory Board, at any time during a period of 5 years as from the date of the General Meeting and therefore up to and including 19 June 2023 and subject to the transitional provision taking effect and therefore up to the maximum available under the authorized share capital at that time as a result of the transitional provision having become effective.
+The delegation is intended to allow the board of directors to issue new ordinary shares for general purposes, which includes, without limitation, mergers, demergers, acquisitions and other strategic transactions and alliances as well as pursuant to the ESOP and to limit or exclude pre-emptive rights in connection therewith.
+This authorization was in addition to the authorization delegated to the board of directors by the General Meeting on 24 April 2018.